AlexBarbaP/hexagonal-architecture-game-of-life/README.md

 * **Unit Tests**
 For the Domain Layer or application business logic.
 Those are very fast tests not depending on any external implementation.
-Thanks to the *Persistence Mock Adapters* implementations these tests use in-memory mocked databases.
+Thanks to the *InMemory Persistence Adapters* implementations these tests use in-memory mocked databases.
 These are not real databases (like SQLite In-memory) but just stubs that implement the Persistence Interfaces.

 * **Integration Tests**